 - Open a new Visual Basic .NET Console Application.

-Replace the default code in the Module1 code module with the following code:
+- Replace the default code in the Module1 code module with the following code:

 Imports System.Data.OleDbImports Console = System.ConsoleModule Module1 Sub Main() Dim response As String Dim cn As New OleDbConnection() cn.ConnectionString = "File Name=c:\test.udl" cn.Open() If cn.State = ConnectionState.Open Then Console.WriteLine("Connection opened successfully") Else Console.WriteLine("Connection could not be established") End If cn.Close() cn = Nothing response = Console.ReadLine() End SubEnd Module

 - In the statement that sets the ConnectionString property of the OleDbConnection object, modify the path to the .udl file if you created it with a different name or persisted it to a different location.

 - Run the application from within the Visual Studio .NET Integrated Development Environment (IDE).
 A console window should open and display the text, "Connection opened successfully!" to indicate that the OleDbConnection object was able to use the connection string information in the .udl file to establish the database connection.

-Press any key to dismiss the console window and stop the application.
+- Press any key to dismiss the console window and stop the application.